 But I also want to draw people's attention to a part of this bill the government has made much of: 'This bill will introduce amendments to ban a rental provider or their agent from accepting unsolicited bids.'
-That is this government's attempt to stop desperate people from trying to get a home, and as one of the largest landlords - or the largest landlord - in the state, in Homes Victoria, you would think the largest landlord and the largest provider of rental property would actually show some responsibility in this space.
-But I have documents here from Homes Victoria, for example, where Homes Victoria are going out into the private market.
-They are going out into the suburbs, and I will name them - because they have named them - they are going out into Brunswick, Brunswick East, Brunswick West, Carlton, Carlton North, East Melbourne, Kensington, North Melbourne, Moorabbin, Princes Hill, West Melbourne, Sunshine, Sunshine West and Maribyrnong.
-Some of their representatives are sitting here, and this government is going out into these suburbs and offering landlords massive increases for handing over long-term rentals to them as a rental provider.
-What this means is at a time when we know - the facts are telling us - the private rental market is shrinking, there are fewer houses available and rents are going up, this irresponsible, hopelessly organised government is going out into the private market and taking homes from hardworking Victorian families, from mums and dads and single people and elderly people and people escaping domestic violence.
-All the people that are on the waiting list, waiting years, are now having to compete against the government that says it wants to make rentals fairer and rentals easier and rentals less discriminatory, and here is the government of the day going out to the landlords, going out into the private market and saying, 'Sell.
-Give me your home.
-I'll pay you 5 per cent per annum' - so locking in rent increases well above inflation.
+That is this government's attempt to stop desperate people from trying to get a home.
+As the largest landlord in the state, in Homes Victoria, and the largest provider of rental property, you would think the government would actually show some responsibility in this space.
+But I have documents here from Homes Victoria, for example, showing where Homes Victoria are going out into the private market.
+They are going out into the suburbs, and I will name them, because they have named them.
+They are going out into Brunswick, Brunswick East, Brunswick West, Carlton, Carlton North, East Melbourne, Kensington, North Melbourne, Moorabbin, Princes Hill, West Melbourne, Sunshine, Sunshine West and Maribyrnong.
+Some of their representatives are sitting here.
+This government is going out into these suburbs and offering landlords massive increases for handing over long-term rentals to them as a rental provider.

+What this means is at a time when we know - the facts are telling us - the private rental market is shrinking, there are fewer houses available and rents are going up, this irresponsible, hopelessly organised government is going out into the private market and taking homes from hardworking Victorian families, from mums and dads, single people, elderly people and people escaping domestic violence.
+All the people that are on the waiting list, waiting years, are now having to compete against the government.
+It says it wants to make rentals fairer, easier and less discriminatory, and here is the government of the day going out to the landlords, going out into the private market and saying, 'Give me your home.
+I'll pay you 5 per cent per annum,' locking in rent increases well above inflation.
 They are out in the suburbs of Melbourne outbidding innocent, hardworking Victorian families and taking three- and four-bedrooms out of the market to give to the government because they have so incompetently managed their own housing stock.

 We now have a situation where the government has a problem of some 4500 fewer bedrooms, so what is their solution?
-We are going to go and make it harder in the private market for mums and dads and people out in the suburbs on low incomes in a cost-of-living crisis.
-We are going to make it even harder for them to get a home.
+They are going to go and make it harder in the private market for mums and dads and people out in the suburbs on low incomes in a cost-of-living crisis.
+They are going to make it even harder for them to get a home.
 It is incongruent, really.
-It does not make sense that a government will go to the effort to bring this bill to us and on one hand spruik its credentials at trying to make renting fairer and easier for people, and at the very same time the same government is going out into the market, bidding up prices, bidding up the cost of rentals, giving deals to current rental providers that the private individual just simply cannot match.
+It does not make sense that a government will go to the effort to bring this bill to us and on one hand spruik its credentials at making renting fairer and easier for people, and at the very same time the same government is going out into the market, bidding up prices, bidding up the cost of rentals, giving deals to current rental providers that the private individual just simply cannot match.
 Individuals cannot match guaranteed 5 per cent increases.
 They cannot manage long-term rental agreements with generous terms and conditions.
-It is grossly unfair.
-It goes against the intent of this and it explains to Victorians how misguided this government has become.
+It is grossly unfair, it goes against the intent of this and it explains to Victorians how misguided this government has become.